 Whether you’re a newbie writer or an established wordsmith, I’d wager the last of my diminishing student savings that you’ve heard of the term.
 Moreover, if you have, I’d extend my bet to “double or nothing” to say that your first impression of the alternative publishing process wasn’t a good one.
 After all, that’s what social media at large preaches, right?

 Unfortunately, yes.
 Having a digital connection to other writers, while great for networking, comes at the steep price of having the opinions of a hive mind crammed down your throat at every turn.
 While the popular viewpoint is starting to shift, it’s currently still “in” to hate self-publishing.

 However, like all novelists-in-training, you’re totally a creative visionary.
-Maybe you became a writer because you’re all about carving your own path.
+Maybe you became a writer because you’re all about carving your own path, or maybe you’re just want to get professional help with dissertation.
 Alternatively, your endeavors with the traditional process may have fizzled out before yielding success.
 In either case, you should ignore the flagrant stigma affixed to self-publishing.
 It might be just what the doctor ordered.